Tygerberg Nature Reserve

 WINTER: (April to September)

 From Plattekloof Road towards Panorama Hospital turn into Olienhout.
 Take the third street right into Meyboom Avenue.
 Visitors may park between Melkhout and Vlamboom Streets.

 · Closed for the month of January

 Children between ages 3 and 17: R10.00

 Tygerberg Nature Reserve season tickets are available at the gate.

-Season Ticket (annual): Adults R120, Family R185 (parents & any 3 children up to 13 years), Senior citizens R62 (60+ years).
-The season ticket provides unlimited entry into the following nature reserves for 365 days from date of issue: Helderberg (excl. vehicle fee), Tygerberg, Table Bay (excl. vehicle fee), False Bay and Blaauwberg (excl. vehicle fee) Nature Reserves
+Season Tickets provide unlimited entry into the following nature reserves for 365 days from date of issue: Helderberg (excl. vehicle fee), Tygerberg, Table Bay (excl. vehicle fee), False Bay and Blaauwberg (excl. vehicle fee) Nature Reserves.
+Enquire at the gate.

 Cape Town- Tygerberg Nature Reserve